Bradfield/algos/trees/parse-tree.md

 ![Figure 4: Tracing Parse Tree Construction](Figures/buildExp8.png)

-Using Figure 4 &lt;fig\_bldExpstep&gt;, let’s walk through the example step by step:
+Using Figure 4, let’s walk through the example step by step:

 a)  Create an empty tree.